Joseph Michelli: Radio

 Joseph Michelli began his career in radio as a teenager with KRLN in Canon City, Colorado from 1973 to 1978.
 He then worked at KWBZ radio in Denver under the pseudonym "The Rock and Roll Kid" as an on-air host from 1979 to 1982.
 He took an eight-year break from radio while attending graduate and post-graduate school, but returned to radio in 1990.
 That year Michelli began hosting what would become a nationally syndicated radio show called Wishing You Well on the Business News Network.

 As a radio host, he was interviewed for major newspapers to respond to current events involving psychology.
 The show continued until 1999.
 Michelli also hosted The Joseph Michelli Show on KVOR in Colorado Springs, CO, a daily 2-hour afternoon drive talk show that ran from 1997 to 2007.
 Due to his work as an author, as of 2007 Michelli would host the show over the telephone on the road while doing book signings, speaking engagements, and other events.
 He left the show in June 2007.

 Upon his departure from the radio business it was claimed he had "raised the talk show bar" in Colorado, as Michelli left to work full-time on his books.
 Michelli's commentary on social issues was sometimes the cause of controversy.
 The group Media Matters stated that he had failed to deter frequent callers from making insensitive remarks about homosexuals, and had allowed a guest host for his show to make similar remarks.

-Speaking

-Joseph Michelli offers his services as a public speaker.